 While we offer a range of seasonal produce, our top crops are strawberries, blueberries, blackberries, and tomatoes.
 Here you can explore what we grow throughout the year!

-In season early June through Fall- Done for 2020 season
+In season early June through Fall-

 HEIRLOOM- Done for Season 2020

-Rows XX Dark red-purple fruit, rich sweet flavor.
+First two rows.
+Dark red-purple fruit, rich sweet flavor.
 One of the best.
 It always places high in tomato taste trials.
 It's very juicy.
 An heirloom from Russia with very unique looking, large fruit.
 It's popular at many markets on the West Coast; also a favorite of many fine chefs.

 Coveted for their firm pulp, deep red color, easy to remove skin and low seed count.
 Perfect for cooking, sauces, salads.